pingcap/blog/lesson-learned-from-40-k-qps-and-20-billion-rows-of-data-in-a-single-scale-out-cluster.md

 ## Our pain points

-JD Cloud's OSS provides a full range of products including file upload, storage, download, distribution, and online processing.
+JD Cloud & AI's OSS provides a full range of products including file upload, storage, download, distribution, and online processing.
 We aim to offer a safe, stable, massive, and convenient object storage service for users.

 In this section, I'll elaborate on challenges we encountered in storing OSS metadata and our exploration to redesign the metadata storage system.

 ### Challenges caused by rapid data growth

 As shown in the figure below, we previously used MySQL to store OSS metadata (such as image size).
 Metadata was grouped in buckets, which are similar to namespaces.

 ![Original OSS metadata storage system based on MySQL](media/original-oss-metadata-storage-system-based-on-mysql.png)
 <div class="caption-center"> Original OSS metadata storage system based on MySQL </div>

 Many similar systems use such a design.
 But facing business growth with metadata booming, we were plagued by the following challenges: